ESteanes/expense-manager/README.md

 ```
 This will stop the generator from generating those files (which will mess up the Go compilation)

+4. Generate the TEMPL components
+`templ generate`

+    * Note if you're finding it hard to run `templ`, it might be because `$GOPATH` is not on your `$PATH` so your computer can't find the executable.
+In that case either update your path or run `./$GOPATH/templ`

 4. Format code
 `gofmt -s -w .`